-After asking yourself these questions, choose a lender that fits your needs and abilities.
+After asking yourself these questions, choose a loan company that fits your needs and abilities.

 Consider an Oportun loan!
 We offer affordable and fixed payments that fit most customer budgets.
 While we will check if you have credit history, we do not require you to have it.
 Additionally, we report customer accounts to two of the nationwide credit bureaus to help customers establish a credit history.